FREE SOFIA TOUR

-Our tours run 365 days a year, no matter the weather conditions (incl weekends, national holidays, Christmas, Easter etc)
+No reservation required!
+Just show up!
+Our free walking tours run all year round, no matter the weather conditions (incl weekends, national holidays, Christmas, Easter, etc)

 If you are an organized group of ten people (10+), please contact us at least 24 hrs in advance to get information on our private tours policy.
 The idea of Free Sofia Tour is to show the city to individual travelers and small groups.
 For organized groups 10+ our Association will arrange a tailor-made tour for you.
 Otherwise, our guides have the freedom of refusing your participation.